20+ Best QA (Quality Assurance) Engineer Interview Questions

 18. Describe the difference between stress testing and load testing.

-Stress testing involves validating the behavior of a system when it has to execute commands under stress.
+Stress testing involves validating a system's behavior when it has to execute commands under stress.
 A system under stress is a system dealing with a lack of resources or functional impairments and failures.
-This helps us to understand the total limit of the system by reducing resources and evaluating the system’s behavior.
+This helps us understand the system's total limit by reducing resources and evaluating the system’s behavior.
 Load testing involves simply testing the system under a normal amount of stress with the expected load.
 The expected load typically involves users or resources accessing the system at the same time.
-Both types of testing are used to determine how the system will react in the event of high user or resource volume and what it takes to make the system malfunction on the user’s end.
+Both types of testing are used to determine how the system will react in high user or resource volume and what it takes to make the system malfunction on the user’s end.

 19. When you have doubts about a particular project, what is your approach to taking it on?